Haider-BA/webglLBM/README.md

 webglLBM
 ========

-A Lattice-Boltzmann immersed boundary solver in webGL
+A Lattice-Boltzmann immersed boundary solver in webGL, using ThreeJS.